 A copy of the Testing Code of Ethics is located in Appendix A of this publication and is also printed in all North Carolina test administration guides.
-Before each test administration, test administrators and proctors must read and review thoroughly the Testing Code of Ethics and its sanctions, paying careful attention to section (q)-the unethical testing practices cited in the Code-and section (r)-the sanctions for violations of the Code.
+Before each test administration, test administrators and proctors must read and review thoroughly the Testing Code of Ethics and its sanctions, paying careful attention to section (q)-unethical testing practices-and section (r)-sanctions for violations of the Code.
 This document has the effect of law in North Carolina.
 Following the Testing Code of Ethics helps ensure testing is conducted in a fair and ethical manner in every classroom across the state.
-The Testing Code of Ethics is part of Title 16 of the Administrative Code and must not be removed from this document.
-A copy may be requested from the public school unit (PSU) test coordinator for reference.
+If needed, a copy of the Testing Code of Ethics can be requested from the test coordinator.